 Your New Pet must be the Family’s Pet and not the Child’s Pet

 As tempting as it is to get your child a hamster it is best that you stress from the beginning that this is a pet that will be shared by the whole family.
-Particularly when you have multiple animals, it is not always a good idea to get 'One for each child' as there can be arguements that break out over who gets which animal, don't touch my guinea pig, and similar arguements.
-Instead, you can emphasis that a child is specifically responsible for helping with the care of a particular animal, but continue to stress that these are 'everyone's pets' and not just theirs.
+Particularly when you have multiple animals, it is not always a good idea to get ‘One for each child’ as there can be arguments that break out over who gets which animal, don’t touch my danger pet you don’t know much about, and similar arguments.
+Instead, you can emphasize that a child is specifically responsible for helping with the care of a particular animal, but continue to stress that these are ‘everyone’s pets’ and not just theirs.

-As the parent, you are ultimately responsible for your child and in turn, your child's pet.
-Do not bring a new small animal into your home under the assumption that a young child will be responsible for their care and wellbeing.
-There are many, many children who are convinced that they are ready to take on the responsibility of a small animal, only to find that cleaning cages and filling food bowls is not all it cracked up to be.
+As the parent, you are ultimately responsible for your child and in turn, your child’s pet.
+Do not bring a new small animal into your home under the assumption that a young child will be responsible for their care and well-being.
+Many, many children are convinced that they are ready to take on the responsibility of a small animal, only to find that cleaning cages and filling food bowls is not all it cracked up to be.

-You must be prepared to care for the animal in the event that your child loses interest.
+You must be prepared to care for the animal if your child loses interest.
 Set realistic expectations of your child based on their age and capabilities.
-It can be a great way to teach your child responsibility by having them help care for the animal, but ultimately it is not acceptable to assume that a five year old will be capable of taking care of a pair of guinea pigs or another small animal all by themselves.
+It can be a great way to teach your child responsibility by having them help care for the animal, but ultimately it is not acceptable to assume that a five-year-old will be capable of taking care of a pair of high attention pets or another small animal all by themselves.